 2. Choose an academic member of staff, listed below on this page, that has a similar area of research to your research proposal's focus.
 You can then send your research proposal to them for comment.

 3. If the academic in question is interested, they will get back in touch with you.
 It is likely that they will have some questions or suggestions for improving your research proposal.
 Please note that if you do not receive a response you must not send your research proposal to all the other academics listed on this page.

 4. If the academic is satisfied with the proposal you will be invited to apply.
 Please note that you can apply before this, but until you have the support of an academic supervisor you will not be able to complete the process.

 5. Apply by clicking the 'Apply Now' button on the right-hand side of this page.
 Please note that from 2017/18 onwards we will only be accepting PhD students starting their studies in September at the start of the Autumn semester, so we cannot accept any new students looking to enrol in either the Spring or Summer semesters.

-Up to 4 postgraduate studentships, each worth up to £15,000 plus University fees, are available for outstanding applicants wanting to conduct full-time postgraduate research in the areas listed.
-These awards are offered on an annual basis and are renewable at the end of each year subject to satisfactory performance, for up to 3 years.
-The closing date for Studentship applications is 30 June 2017.
+Up to four postgraduate studentships, each worth up to £15,000 plus University fees, are available for outstanding applicants wanting to conduct full-time postgraduate research in the areas listed.
+These awards are offered on an annual basis and are renewable at the end of each year subject to satisfactory performance, for up to three years.
+The closing date for Studentship applications is 30th June 2018.
 In particular we are looking for PhD candidates with excellent potential in the areas of Entrepreneurship, Social and Organisation Studies, Leadership, Moral Agency and Business Ethics and Non-market related strategies.
 Students with an interest in these thematic areas within our research centres are invited to apply.